Mary Racelis

-Mary Racelis-Hollsteiner (née Racelis) (born 1932) is a Filipino sociologist, anthropologist, and development worker.
+Mary Racelis-Hollnsteiner (née Racelis) (born 1932) is a Filipino sociologist, anthropologist, and development worker.
 She has been a faculty member at the Ateneo de Manila University in the Philippines since 1960, becoming the first female professor at the university.

 She is currently a research scientist at the Institute of Philippine Culture of the Ateneo de Manila University.
 Her research interests include poverty, urbanization, civil society, and community development.

 Early life and education

 A child of a Filipino father and American mother, Racelis was born in Manila, Philippines in 1932.
 According to genealogist Mona Magno Veluz, from her mother's side, she is the great-great-great-great-granddaughter of American Founding Father Patrick Henry and the 39th great-grandchild of Charlemagne.
 She attended her grade school in the Philippines, before moving to the United States with her family where she earned her high school diploma in New York.
 In 1954, she received her Bachelor of Arts, majoring in sociology and anthropology from Cornell University in Ithaca, New York.
 In 1955, she returned to the Philippines with husband, Helmut Hollsteiner and obtained a Master of Arts in sociology from the University of the Philippines Diliman in 1960.